 The festive season, which is the most beautiful and delightful time of the year, is just around the corner.
-This is the time when all the streets, houses and shops are decorated beautifully with lights celebrating the victory of good over evil.
+This is the time when all the streets, houses, and shops are decorated beautifully with lights celebrating the victory of good over evil.
 The delightful season marks a month-long celebration of good omen, prosperity, and celebrations.
 Unfortunately, this is also the time of the year when the smog and pollution levels are at the highest turning out to be a nightmare for senior citizens and kids.
-The combination of emission from the vehicles, dipping temperature, exhaust fumes, factory emissions, and soot from burning of agricultural waste give rise to excessive smog.
+The combination of emissions from the vehicles, dipping temperature, exhaust fumes, factory emissions, and soot from the burning of agricultural waste give rise to excessive smog.
 This makes it extremely important to resort to safety measures against indoor and outdoor pollution.
 In this blog, we discuss some of the health hazards of rising smog after Diwali.

-How Smog Affects your Health?
+How does Smog Affect your Health?

 High levels of smog irritate the respiratory system.
 The effects of irritation remain only for a few hours after exposure to smog.
-However, though the irritation may subside, ozone present in the smog continues to harm your lungs and respiratory system.
+However, though the irritation may subside, the ozone present in the smog continues to harm your lungs and respiratory system.

 Aggravates asthma and Bronchitis

 Exposure to smog has an adverse effect on people suffering from asthma and bronchitis.
 Patients suffering from such respiratory problems have a very difficult time when the smog levels are high.
 This can also increase the number of asthma attacks among patients who have severe asthma problems.
 In addition, children are at a higher risk of developing asthma as they have underdeveloped lungs.